Rihanna Debuting Fall ’17 Fenty Puma Collection In Paris, New Shoes Drop March 9

 A post shared by Fenty Beauty by Rihanna (@fentybeautycosmetic) on

-Meanwhile, Rihanna has been spotted out and about in Paris just one day ahead of the arrival of her fall 2017 collection for FentyxPuma, having been photographed attending Christian Dior’s Womenswear Fall/Winter 2017/2018 collection on Friday.
+Meanwhile, Rihanna has been spotted out and about in Paris just one day ahead of the arrival of her Fall 2017 collection for FentyxPuma, having been photographed attending Christian Dior’s Womenswear Fall/Winter 2017/2018 collection on Friday.

 Rihanna served as the brand’s first black female ambassador and took part in two separate collaborative projects with the high fashion brand last year, including a line of “Rihanna” futuristic sunglasses as well as the brand’s “Secret Garden IV” campaign that featured looks from the brand’s Esprit Dior collection from 2014.